thisisyashgarg/check-your-weather/README.md

 including the description, temperature, and an image of the current weather condition.

 ## Installation
--Fork this repository.
+1. Fork this repository.
--Clone your fork.
+2. Clone your fork.
--Run `npm install` to install any dependencies.
+3. Run `npm install` to install any dependencies.
--Create an environment file (`.env`) with an API key.
+4. Create an environment file (`.env`) with an API key.
--Run `node index.js` to run the application.
+5. Run `node index.js` to run the application.

 ## Screenshots